-I have been an instructor at the UCLA Extension Writing Program for eight years, where I have taught hundreds of writers.
+I was an instructor at the UCLA Extension Writing Program for 13 years, where I taught hundreds of writers.
 I love a classroom, a white board and a group of eager students.
 I always learn something new, either about about writing or life.
 Recently, I have been teaching at CreativeLive.

 I am the founder and chief creative officer of Author Accelerator, an online book coaching program that brings my systems and strategies to a wider audience.
 We currently have 22 book coaches on our team.

-My private-coaching clients have landed top New York agents, and had books published by Scribner, Simon & Schuster, Norton, Ten Speed and SelectBooks.
+My private-coaching clients have landed top New York agents, and had books published by Scribner, Simon & Schuster, Norton, Ten Speed and Hachette.
 You can read all about my client successes HERE.
-My book are below.